rouxgamine/written-HW-Unit-3-/README.md

 ### What is Create React App?
 *Create React App is a comfortable environment for learning React, and is the best way to start building a new single-page application in React.*

+### What are all the JavaScript Data Types?

+There are five primitive types of data in JavaScript: string, number, boolean, undefined, null and one complex data type - object.

+### What is the Difference Between Const Let and Var?
+Consider Scope ...
+Give an example
+### Pass By Value vs Pass By Reference?
+Why would you say a String is pass by value/ or a value type?
+Why is an object a reference type?
+### What do Map , Filter and Reduce do?
+Do they mutate the array you call them on?
+### What are all the Falsey Values in JavaScript?
+Why do you think this is important to know?
+### What are Async and Await?
+### What is an async function?
+### What are try and catch?